wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 Instead, the question is about how style affects reading and writing, at a behavioral level.
 Programmers who use one language exclusively tend to develop strong expectations for how fast or slow they can read code, and what sort of flow their understanding takes as they traverse a file.

-Indeed, this is different for wurst when familiar excluively with c or JASS.
+Indeed, this is different for wurst for those highly familiar excluively with c or JASS.
 I would compel the reader to bite the bullet and dive into wurst anyway, as these *behavioral* reading and thinking patterns are a small factor in writing and maintaining code, and your ability to understand code will broaden as you experience other styles.

 #### Functional and Imperative style

 I'm not going to talk about the value of Functional programming here, but rather, about style.
-In my experience, people tend to have visited functional programming style briefly, and then *unintentionally* dismissing code or programming style that seems similar, even if that's not the case.
+In my experience, people tend to have visited functional programming style briefly, and then *unintentionally* dismissing code or programming style that reminds them of that experience, even if the code/style under scrutiny is vastly different.
 More concisely, they judge a book by its cover.

 *How much* some programming language is imperative, declarative, functional, strongly typed, or object oriented, are *highly orthogonal concepts*, which people tend to struggle with.